dmarmor/epichrome/README.md

 ## New in version 2.3.2

-- The built-in engine has been updated to Brave 1.9.76.
+- Updating should now work for certain 2.2.4 apps that had stopped running due to incompatibility with Chrome 83 ([issue #228](https://github.com/dmarmor/epichrome/issues/228 "issue #228")).

-- Fixed a problem that caused anti-virus software to report a false virus match on Epichrome apps ([issue #213](https://github.com/dmarmor/epichrome/issues/213 "issue #213")).
+- Anti-virus software should no longer report a false virus match on Epichrome apps ([issue #213](https://github.com/dmarmor/epichrome/issues/213 "issue #213")).

 - Made changes to try to fix an occasional problem where Brave-based apps lose session state and saved passwords between runs.
 This is a rare issue, so this fix is not confirmed.
 If you run into it after updating to 2.3.2, please report it in [issue #215](https://github.com/dmarmor/epichrome/issues/215 "issue #215").

+- The built-in engine has been updated to Brave 1.9.76.

+*Check out the [**change log**](https://github.com/dmarmor/epichrome/blob/master/app/CHANGELOG.md "CHANGELOG.md") for the full list.*

 ## New in version 2.3